pokyah/CRAW_agrometeorDocker/README.md

 ## Run the container

-You can run it with a simple bash command available in this repo.
+You can run it with the `docker-run-agrometeor.sh` bash command available in this repo.
 Once the command is executed, open your web browser and go at http://localhost:8787.
 This URL will launch Rstudio.
 The first time you open it, you will be prompted for a login and password.
 The container uses the defaults settings of the [rocker/rstudio](https://hub.docker.com/r/rocker/rstudio/) image.
-Log in with username:password as rstudio:rstudio
+Log in with username:password as rstudio:rstudio.

+__Extra__

+You can make your Rstudio-docker instance behave like a native app.
+If you are using Chromium/Chrome, open http://localhost:8787, click on the 3 stacked dots icon, and choose *More tool > Add to desktop*.
+Rstudio will be available as a native app that integrates perfectly with your desktop environment (only tested under Gnome)

 ### Make the `docker-run-agrometeor.sh` executable :